paulinho-16/MEIC-ASSO/docs/scraping.md

 # Scraping

 Our scraping services are subdivided into two categories: those that need authentication and those that do not.
-In this section is present the documentation for the non-authenticated ones.
+This section presents the documentation for the non-authenticated ones.

 ## Contents